Hell's Angels (1930)

-Año de Lanzamiento: 1930
+Año de lanzamiento: 1930

-Nación: United States of America
+Nación: United States

-Título Alternativo: Los ángeles del infierno, Gil angeli dell'inferno, Höllenflieger, Hornan enkelit
+Alternative Title: Los ángeles del infierno, Gil angeli dell'inferno, Höllenflieger, Hornan enkelit

 Director: Edmund Goulding, Howard Hughes, James Whale

-Guionista: Harry Behn, Howard Estabrook, Joseph Moncure March, Marshall Neilan
+Writer: Harry Behn, Howard Estabrook, Joseph Moncure March, Marshall Neilan

 Compañías: The Caddo Company